cdapio/cdap/cdap-docs/admin-manual/source/installation/ambari.rst

    Under *Advanced cdap-env*, you can configure environment settings such as heap sizes and the directories used to store logs and pids for the CDAP services which run on the edge nodes.

-   **Including Spark:** If you are including Spark, the *Advanced cdap-env* needs to contain the location of the Spark libraries, typically as ``SPARK_HOME=/usr/hdp/<version>/spark``, where "<version>" matches the HDP version of the cluster, including its build iteration, such as "2.3.4.0-3485".

    .. figure:: ../_images/ambari/ss05-config-cdap-env.png
       :figwidth: 100%
       :width: 800px